stephanefschwarz/phishing_detection/GSB_features/README.md

 -  `kPageHasForms`: Set if the page has any `<form>` elements.

--  `kPageActionOtherDomainFreq`:The fraction of form elements whose |action| attribute points to a URL on a different domain from the document URL.
+-  `kPageActionOtherDomainFreq`: The fraction of form elements whose |action| attribute points to a URL on a different domain from the document URL.

 -  `kPageActionURL`: Token feature containing each URL that an |action| attribute points to.